jeremyraymond/spartannash_wp_api/README.md

 This endpoint retrieves all of the menu items from a single menu based on either the menu id, slug, or name and returns them as an array.
 It also adds 'path' as a returned value so you can do relative urls in your menu.

+### /wp-json/spartannash/v2/shortcodes/<$shortcodes>
+This endpoint takes one or multiple shortcodes and returns an associative array of the related html content with the shortcode as the key and the html as the value.
+If submitting multiple shortcodes, comma separate them.
+You can with or without the brackets.
+If your shortcode has commas inside the brackets, this could cause issues.
+**Example:** http://example.com/wp-json/spartannash/v2/shortcodes/[vfb id=1],[vfb id=2]